florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 );
 ```

+This version has two registers for A and one for B. It is wrong.
+The correct instruction requires four A registers and two B registers.
+This assumption cost several weeks of debugging and is corrected in section 11.
+The block above is shown as written at this stage because it compiled and passed the isolated MMA test described below.
+The test was not thorough enough to catch the error.

 The `"=f"` constraints are FP32 output registers, `"r"` are 32-bit integer input registers.
 The accumulator C is passed through as input (initialized to zero for the first call), and the result lands in D. The scale registers each pack four UE8M0 bytes into a single `uint32`.

 With `a0 = a1 = 0x08080808` (all 1.0), `b0 = 0x08080808` (all 1.0), and scales set to 1.0 (`0x7F7F7F7F`, since UE8M0 byte 127 = 2^0 = 1.0), the result was 32.0 in every accumulator lane.
 That is 32 multiply-accumulates of 1.0 x 1.0, which is exactly right.

 ## 5. Encoding FP32 to FP4 E2M1

 Once the MMA worked with hardcoded constants, the next step was encoding arbitrary `float` values into FP4 E2M1 at runtime.
+The encoding function is covered in detail in a dedicated post on my [MXFP4 quantization kernel](https://florianmattana.com/posts/mxfp4_article/).
+What follows here is a summary of the key points as they apply to this kernel.

 ### The FP4 E2M1 format